chanon-mike/network-othello/README.md

 # Online Othello

 Welcome to the Online Othello project!
 This is a web-based implementation of the classic board game Othello, also known as Reversi.
-You can play Othello against other players online, create lobby, and spectate other games.
+You can play Othello against other players online, create a lobby, and spectate other games.

 ![image](https://github.com/chanon-mike/online-othello/assets/27944646/391b5ae3-6a0e-4c35-98b4-2e949925f48d)